Report last updated: 9/16/2016

 Mule deer, elk, coyotes, bobcats, and sometimes bears can be seen.
 An occasional bighorn sheep has been seen passing through the open space.

 Nearly every day you will see the resident Red-tailed Hawks, Prairie Falcons, Golden Eagles and occassionaly a Bald Eagle hunting for rodents, rabbits and fish.

-Fishing is permitted from the bridge to the private property line to the north and the east.
+Fishing is permitted upstream from the bridge to the private property line to the north and west.
 There is private property north and south of Eagle’s Nest Open Space.
 Please honor the “NO TRESPASSING” signs.
 Remember, a valid fishing license is required, and we recommend using only artificial lures and to practice "catch and release."

 During the big game season, archery and muzzleloader hunting is allowed on weekdays only at Eagle's Nest Open Space.
 You must possess a valid Colorado Parks and Wildlife hunting license for the archery or muzzleloading season.

 Hunters are also allowed to access the U.S. Forest Service land adjacent to Eagle's Nest via the Eagle's Nest trails.
 Rifle hunters must have their firearms unloaded while passing through the Eagle's Nest Open Space.
 It is your responsibility to know the boundaries between public and private land.
-A good map is recommended as part of your hunt.
+A good map and GPS is recommended as part of your hunt.
 Rifle hunting and small game hunting is not allowed on Eagle's Nest Open Space.
 Overnight parking is not allowed.